Nikopol–Krivoi Rog offensive: Aftermath

+The material losses of all sorts of the 6th Army were very high, especially in terms of motor vehicles.
+According to the army's Oberquartiermeister report, in February 1944, as a result of difficult retreats and breakouts in muddy conditions, the army lost a total of 8,200 trucks of all capacities and models, 2,900 passenger cars (ordinary and cross-country), 2,400 motorcycles (both solo and with sidecar), 650 artillery prime movers of all capacities (including the RSO prime mover) and 1,100 motor vehicle trailers (both single-axe and double-axe).
+There's no similar report prepared about losses in artillery pieces, armoured vehicles and other weapons, but its clear that 6th Army divisions had significant shortfalls in all types of weapons by the start of March 1944, based on the reports of army commander and weekly divisional condition reports at the end of February- start of March 1944.

+Summarizing the three-week heavy defensive fighting and how badly it damaged the 6th Army, the army commander, Generaloberst Karl-Adolf Hollidt, reported on 20 February 1944:

+Just how badly depleted the units were can be shown by the example of the 16th Panzergrenadier Division and 9th Panzer Division.
+As of 21 February 1944, both divisions were rated as having Kampfwert IV (Combat Value 4), meaning that they were fit for limited defensive operations only.
+The combat strength of their infantry battalions were the following.

+One month later, on 25 March 1944, remnants of these divisions were ordered to pull out from Ukraine and move to the OB West area for rebuilding – 9th Panzer Division moved to Carcassonne area near French Mediterranean coast, while the 16th Panzergrenadier Division moved to the area northwest of Paris.

 Eight German infantry, three Panzer, and one Panzergrenadier divisions lost more than half of their numbers.
 The elimination of the Nikopol bridgehead enabled the 4th Ukrainian Front to launch the Crimean offensive without fear of the German forces attacking its rear.
 Favorable conditions for the subsequent Odessa offensive were created by the capture of the Inhulets bridgeheads.

 During the operation, the 8th and 17th Air Armies flew 10,700 sorties.
 According to Soviet documents, they claimed 140 German aircraft in more than 100 air battles and destroyed 39 on the ground.
 Both air armies also delivered fuel and ammunition to the troops, and the 17th Air Army alone flew 2,136 transport sorties, delivering around 320 tons of supplies and evacuating 1,260 wounded.